 Intoxicated driving charges in the state of New York include DWAI (driving while ability impaired), “standard” DWI, and “aggravated” DWI.
-If you drive in this state with a blood alcohol content (BAC) level at or above 0.08 percent, you may be charged with “standard” DWI.
+If you drive in this state with a blood alcohol content (BAC) level at or above 0.08 percent, you may be charged with a “standard” DWI.

 The at or above 0.08 percent BAC level applies to most drivers 21 and over, but if a driver is below 21 years old, at or above 0.02 percent BAC is the level.
 If you hold a commercial driver’s license, at or above 0.04 percent BAC is the level.